See the funded AmeriCorps programs in Tennessee here.

 Part-time AmeriCorps members must put in 300 to 900 hours of service in an approved AmeriCorps program over one year.
 Part-time AmeriCorps members may receive a living allowance if the local program offers one, and will, upon the completion of their service, receive an education award based on the number of hours served.
 The Social Security Administration (SSA) has developed work incentives to encourage individuals with disabilities to attempt and retain employment.
 While national service is not employment, the SSI work incentives can be used to offset the impact of receipt of the living allowance and still retain SSI benefits.

 Any US citizen or legal permanent resident alien 17 years old or older can be a member of AmeriCorps, from 17 to 117!
 There are no other limitations, such as income.
 Different local programs may, however, have their own individual requirements.

-You can contact a program directly (see descriptions of programs and contact info below) or you can contact Volunteer Tennessee at 615-532-9415 or by e-mailing email@example.com, and we'll be happy to get you information about the state's AmeriCorps programs.
+You can contact a program directly or you can contact Volunteer Tennessee at 615-532-9415 or by e-mailing email@example.com, and we'll be happy to get you information about the state's AmeriCorps programs.